Theldus's blog

 However, the idea remains exactly the same, and therefore, I leave the possible adaptations, which are trivial, as an exercise for the reader 😁.

 I should also point out that there may be small differences even in v5.X kernels.
-On another machine of mine, which uses v5.4.186, there is a tiny difference in the fb_show_logo() function, which means the patch does not apply completely.
-However, as mentioned, these are small enough differences to be corrected manually.
+On another machine I have, which uses v5.4.186, there is a tiny difference in the fb_show_logo() function, so the patch does not apply cleanly.
+However, as mentioned, these are small changes that are simple to fix manually.

 Kernel build!

-Once patched, just compile the kernel and use it.
-The exact procedure may vary depending on your Linux distribution, but the procedures below for Slackware should serve as general guidelines for any environment:
+Once patched, just build the kernel and use it.
+The exact procedure may vary depending on your Linux distro, but the procedures below (for Slackware) should serve as a guide for any environment:

 $ cd /usr/src/new-linux-XYZ